scollison/deis-cookbook/README.md

 [Berkshelf](http://berkshelf.com) is used for managing cookbook dependencies.

-    bundle install    # to install required gems, including berkshelf berks install     # to install cookbooks to the berkshelf directory berks upload      # to upload cookbooks to your chef server
+    bundle install                # to install required gems, including berkshelf bundle exec berks install     # to install cookbooks to the berkshelf directory bundle exec berks upload      # to upload cookbooks to your chef server

 # Attributes
 TODO: List Deis cookbook attributes.